 The President and Chief of Staff shall meet on a frequent basis.

-The Chief of Staff may call and preside over Executive Staff to conduct regular Meetings, at the minimum of holding one bi-weekly meeting.
+The Chief of Staff may call and preside over Executive Staff to conduct regular Meetings, at the minimum of holding one weekly meeting.

-Directors of each Executive Agency have the power to conduct regular/bi-weekly meetings as needed.
+Directors of each Executive Agency have the power to conduct regular meetings as needed.

-The Assistant Director also has the power to conduct regular/bi-weekly meetings in the absence of the Director.
+The Assistant Director also has the power to conduct regular meetings in the absence of the Director.

 Dress Code